nadavsrb/ex3/README.md

     SEARCH = 6
 } CacheOperationCode;
 ```
-- result's hash code - the crc32 hash of the result string
+- inputs's hash code - the crc32 hash of the input files (if there are more then one they will be divided by comma).
 - date
 - cache backup file's name - the names of the backup files are counting numbers (starting with 0) like `3.txt` or `99.bmp`.

 When searching an operation we will search it's code and hash.
-If we find it on the cache file we will copy the backup file's content to the operation's result file and update the line's date instead of adding the cache a new line and making the calculations again.
+If we find it on the cache file we will copy the backup file of the operation's result file and update the line's date instead of adding the cache a new line and making the calculations again.

 This way, the cache reduces the program's running time and its' complexity.